Call Now

 The Indiana Supreme Court granted transfer3, reversing the Indiana Court of Appeals, and analyzed the “reasonable suspicion” standard established by the US Supreme Court.
 In applying said standard, the Indiana Supreme Court stated that the “reasonable suspicion standard does not change for speeding traffic stops specifically.”
 As such, the Court found that it did not matter whether the officer documented the evidence of speeding, only that the officer had a “reasonable suspicion” that the defendant was speeding.
 In conclusion, the Indiana Supreme Court held that “this traffic stop passes muster under both the United States and Indiana Constitutions.”
 Thus, a police officer’s subjective belief of speeding alone is enough to justify a lawful traffic stop.4

 This area of law is extremely technical, while also having the potential to completely change the course of your life.
 An individual who is unaware of their rights may have them violated or unwittingly violate the law without even knowing.
 This is not a defense to a crime.
 You must know and follow the law.
 The importance of understanding the status of developments in the law is the key to avoiding criminal exposure, as well as being an engaged citizen in our participatory system of government.
-This blog post on a key new case was written by attorneys at Ciyou & Dixon, P.C. who handle criminal defense cases and appeals of criminal convictions throughout the state.
+This blog post on a key new case was written by attorneys at Dixon & Moseley, P.C. who handle criminal defense cases and appeals of criminal convictions throughout the state.
 Knowing the law is a key to being an engaged citizen.
 Having criminal defense counsel current on the latest developments in law provides you with the best criminal defense.
 This blog is written for educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. United States v.
 Sokolow, 490 U.S. 1 (1989)